rpede/tutorial-react-ci/README.md

 breaking changes that are equal to or newer than the specified version.
 The resolved version could be `3.2.2` or `3.3.0`, but not `4.0.0`.

-Whe you run `npm install` it will attempt to resolve and install compatible version of all dependencies including dependencies of dependencies.
+When you run `npm install` it will attempt to resolve and install compatible version of all dependencies including dependencies of dependencies.

 The resolved dependencies and exact versions are stored in `package-lock.json`.